-We have published extensively on this subject dentalprotection.org/australia/publications-resources/dental-advice-booklets/
+Dental Protection has published extensively on this subject.

+www.dentalprotection.org/uk/risk_management/dental_advice booklets/

 PATIENT FEEDBACK

 Practices are encouraged to seek patient feedback on the service they receive and it makes good risk management sense to anticipate problems rather than having to react after the event.
 Any surveys carried out in-house may be enlightening.